jun-inoue/orthoscope/README.md

 [Queries](https://github.com/jun-inoue/orthoscope/raw/master/tarfiles/CesA_Satoh19.zip).
 [Taxon sampling](http://yurai.aori.u-tokyo.ac.jp/orthoscope/examples/taxon_sampling_Inoue20CesA.txt).
-These sequences were used for "Tree Search Only" mode.
 In this paper, maximum likelihood trees were estimated according to the process described in "Tree Estimation of Orthogroup Members (with Additional Sequences)".
 See below.
 </div>
 </td>